Seafile Real-Time Backup Server¶

 # ./seaf-backup-cmd.sh status Total number of libraries: xxx Number of synchronized libraries: xxx Number of libraries waiting for sync: xxx Number of libraries syncing: xxx Number of libraries failed to sync: xxx List of syncing libraries: xxx xxx List of libraries failed to sync: xxx xxx

-There are a few reasons that may fail the backup of a library:
+There are a few reasons the backup of a library may fail:

 - Some data in the primary server is corrupted.
 The data may be in the latest state or in history.
 Since the backup procedure syncs the full history, corruption in history will fail the backup.

 - The primary server has run seaf-fsck, which may restore a library back to an older state.

 Restore from the Backup Server¶

 In the unfortunate situation where severe data corruption happens on the primary server, you can restore your service quickly directly on the backup server.
 The recovered service can be run directly on the backup server.